Part-DB/Part-DB-server/CONTRIBUTING.md

 * To check your code for valid code style run `vendor/bin/ecs check src/`
 * To fix violations run `vendor/bin/ecs check src/` (please checks afterwards if the code is valid afterwards)

-## TravisCI
+## GitHub actions
-Part-DB has a [Travis-CI](https://travis-ci.com/Part-DB/Part-DB-symfony) instance running, that checks for every commit and contribute if the following things are working:
+Part-DB uses GitHub actions to run various tests and checks on the code:
 * Yarn dependencies can compile
 * PHPunit tests run successful
 * Config files, translations and templates has valid syntax